 6 oz smoked salmon.

 1/4 C dehydrated milk

 1 tablespoon flour

 Preparation (cut out this label to put in the meal package):

 Heat 2 cups water to boiling, and pour off into a bowl with the potato slices and dried vegetables.
 Let these stand and soak while preparing the rest of the meal.
 Heat another 1 1/2 cups to boiling, and slowly stir in the bag of milk, mashed potatoes, and flour, frequently stirring using a whisk or a spatula to scrape the bottom.
-When the milk/flour/mashed potatoes are mixed in with no lumps, add in the dried vegetable, and simmer for 10 minutes.
+When the milk/flour/mashed potatoes are mixed in with no lumps, add in the dried vegetables, and simmer for 10 minutes.
 Add in the salmon lastly, and simmer for 5 minutes or until the potato slices are tender.
 Serves 2.